RapidSSL Certificate & Symantec SSL Certificate Setup Guide

-This article describes how to obtain and install a RapidSSL or Symantec Secure Site SSL certificate directly from A2 Hosting.
+This article describes how to obtain and install a RapidSSL certificate or a Symantec Secure Site SSL certificate directly from A2 Hosting.

 Most A2 Hosting servers support Server Name Indication (SNI), which means SSL certificates do not require